Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Model Framework

 \subsection{Hadron afterburner: (iSS + SMASH)}

-In actual collisions, when the system cools, the QGP will cease to exist below pseudocritical temperature of 156 MeV (from lattice QCD estimation~\citep{Ding2021Jan}).
+In actual collisions, when the system cools, the QGP will cease to exist below the pseudocritical temperature of 156 MeV (from a lattice QCD estimate~\citep{Ding2021Jan,BazavovChiralCrossover2019}).
 The quarks will then hadronize at around the chemical freezeout temperature.
-In modeling, for simplicity the hadronization process is bypassed and direct formation of hadrons is considered at the end of the hydrodynamic stage using the Cooper-Frye prescription.
+In the modeling, for simplicity, the hadronization process is bypassed, and the direct formation of hadrons is considered at the end of the hydrodynamic stage using the Cooper-Frye prescription.
 Since the degrees of freedom are changing from hydrodynamic fields to hadrons, this transition point is referred to as \textit{particlization}.
 When the fluid cell temperature drops below the particlization temperature, a hypersurface of fluid cells is created.
 A hypersurface is a spacetime fluid volume that has achieved the particlization temperature in its evolution.
 The hydrodynamic fields at this hypersurface are converted into particles using the Cooper-Frye prescription~\citep{Cooper_frye},

-The left hand side of this equation provides the momentum spectra of particles of species $i$ at the hypersurface denoted by $\Sigma$ in the direction normal to hypersurface.
+The left-hand side of this equation provides the momentum spectra of particles of species $i$ at the hypersurface denoted by $\Sigma$, in the direction normal to the hypersurface.
 The coefficient $g_i$ is the degeneracy factor of species $i$.
-The quantity, $f_i( u^\mu p_\mu )$ is the phase space distribution of particles generated.
-The information about hydrodynamic fields is contained in the flow velocity $u^\mu$ and in the differential surface element vector, $d\Sigma_\mu$.
-The hadrons produced are in a near-equilibrium state and hence the distribution function going into Eq. (\ref{eq:cooper_frye}) are chosen to be Fermi-Dirac and Bose-Einstein,
+The quantity $f_i( u^\mu p_\mu )$ is the phase-space distribution of the particles generated.
+The information about the hydrodynamic fields is contained in the flow velocity $u^\mu$ and in the differential surface-element vector, $d\Sigma_\mu$.
+The hadrons produced are in a near-equilibrium state, and hence the distribution functions going into Eq.~(\ref{eq:cooper_frye}) are chosen to be Fermi-Dirac and Bose-Einstein,

-where $\mu_i$ is the equilibrium chemical potential of species $i$ and $T_{\mathrm{cfo}}$ is the chemical freezeout temperature or particlization temperature.
-If there are other charges considered, their chemical potential can be obtained by summing over the product of their corresponding charge and chemical potentials.
-To capture the out-of-equilibrium dissipative nature of fluid translated into particle description, a correction to this phase space distribution should be added.
+where $\mu_i$ is the equilibrium chemical potential of species $i$, and $T_{\mathrm{cfo}}$ is the chemical freezeout temperature or particlization temperature.
+If other charges are considered, their chemical potentials can be obtained by summing the products of their corresponding charges and chemical potentials.
+To capture the out-of-equilibrium dissipative nature of the fluid as translated into the particle description, a correction to this phase-space distribution should be added.